-The deadline for the submission of applications is: 31st August 2017 as evidenced by the date of dispatch.
+The deadline for the submission of applications is: 16th December 2016 as evidenced by the date of dispatch, the postmark or the date of the deposit slip.
+In the case of hand-deliveries, the deadline for receipt is at 16:00 hours local time as evidenced by the signed and dated receipt.
 Any application submitted after the deadline will automatically be rejected.